kbisani/pixelpet/README.md

 # 🐱 PixelPet - Your Coding Companion

 A gamified productivity app that motivates developers to maintain consistent coding habits through virtual pet companions that grow with your GitHub activity.
+Each project gets its own unique pet in a shared park environment!

 ## ✨ Features

 ### 🎮 Core Mechanics
-- **Virtual Pets**: Choose from 5 different pet species (Commit Cat, Bug Bee, PR Penguin, Deploy Dragon, Doc Dog)
+- **Multiple Pet System**: Each GitHub repository becomes its own unique pet
+- **Pet Park Environment**: View all your coding companions in one beautiful park with wandering animations
+- **Two Pet Species**: Choose between Commit Cat 🐱 or Code Corgi 🐕 for each project
-- **Dynamic Evolution**: Pets evolve through 5 stages based on your coding consistency
+- **Dynamic Evolution**: Pets evolve through 5 stages (Egg → Hatchling → Juvenile → Adult → Legendary) based on XP
-- **Smart XP System**: Rewards meaningful commits with bonus XP based on project type
+- **Individual Health System**: Each pet has separate health and happiness that decays without commits
+- **Smart Sick States**: Pets show visual sickness with sweat drops, dizzy stars, and sad expressions when neglected

+### 🏞️ Pet Park Features
+- **Multi-Project Dashboard**: Manage all your coding projects in one place
+- **Average Health Display**: Park shows average health/happiness across all pets
+- **Interactive Pet Wandering**: Pets move around the park with realistic animations
+- **Click-to-Enter**: Click any pet to jump into that project's dashboard
+- **Individual Pet Care**: Each pet responds to commits in their specific repository

+### 📊 Advanced Analytics
+- **Commit Calendar**: Interactive calendar showing daily activity with clickable details
+- **Level Milestones**: Achievement system with hover tooltips for descriptions
-- **Streak Tracking**: Visual streak counter with 8-bit commit calendar
+- **Streak Tracking**: Visual streak counter with real commit data

-### 🎯 Project Types (Auto-detected or Manual)
-- **📚 Learning Projects**: Extra XP for any progress, perfect for tutorials and practice
-- **💰 Side Hustles**: Bonus rewards for documentation, READMEs, and polish work
-- **🧪 Experiments**: Rewards exploration and trying new technologies
-- **⭐ Portfolio Pieces**: Big bonuses for feature completion and deployment

-### 📱 PWA Support
-- **Add to Dock**: Works as a native macOS app via Safari
-- **Offline Capable**: Core functionality works without internet
-- **Push Notifications**: Get notified when your pet needs attention
+- **Project Statistics**: Individual stats for each pet/project

 ## 🚀 Quick Start